 In partnership with the National Memorial Arboretum, the Royal British Legion has created a new Remembrance Glade.

-The Glade has been created to provoke reflection and contemplation through symbolic forms, features and plants.
-Download our guide to find out more about the trees, shrubs and bulbs that make up the Remembrance Glade, and the symbolism behind them.
+The Glade has been created to encourage reflection and contemplation through symbolic forms, features and plants.
+Download the Remembrance Glade factsheet to find out more about the trees, shrubs and flowers that make up the Remembrance Glade, and the symbolism behind them.

 Our aim is to empower people to find new ways to remember those who have served.